huebn090/camera-trap-data-pipeline/docs/pre_processing.md

 ## Create Image Inventory with Checks

 The following script performs some checks on the images.
-It opens each image to verify it's integrity and to perform pixel-based checks.
+It opens each image to verify its integrity and to perform pixel-based checks.
 The code is parallelized -- use the following options to make the most of the parallelization (it still takes roughly 1 hour per 60k images).

 ```
-ssh mangi
-srun -N 1 --ntasks-per-node=8  --mem-per-cpu=16gb -t 6:00:00 -p interactive --pty bash
- --OR--
-srun -N 1 --ntasks-per-node=24  --mem-per-cpu=32gb -t 12:00:00 -p interactive --pty bash (large batches)
+srun -N 1 --mem=64gb -t 4:00:00 -p interactive --pty bash (large batches)
 module load python3
 cd $HOME/camera-trap-data-pipeline
-SITE=LEC
-SEASON=LEC_S1
+SITE=EFA
+SEASON=EFA_IDI
 ```

 Then run the code: